Pool Resurfacing - Palm Springs, CA

 At this point, we want to be sure that the integrity of the plumbing is intact and the pipes are sealed properly to prevent any leaks.
 We will also perform any additional repairs deemed necessary.
 This will take around one working day.

 Fifth Step – Acid Wash and Applying the Pool Finish:

-The pool walls will require an acid wash for the final cleaning, as well as to etch the surface to make it rough to help the finish to stick well.
-This also removes any foreign contaminants that could interfere with the adhesion of the finish.
-These contaminants occur from chemical reactions from the chemicals typically added to the pool to adjust the chemistry.
+The pool walls will require an acid wash for the final cleaning.
+We also need to etch the surface to make it rough enough for the finish to stick well.
+This step also removes any foreign contaminants that could interfere with the adhesion of the finish.
+These contaminants occur from chemical reactions that result from adding chemicals to the pool to adjust the chemistry.

 After the acid wash, the acid must be neutralized.
 Only then we will begin applying your chosen finish.
 This is when you start to see what the final product will look like.
 Usually, this process takes less than three days, depending on the size and shape of the pool.